TheRealFakeIan/COMP90051-Multiarmed-Bandits/README.md

 The following details may be helpful to understand the structure of dataset.

-• 10,000 lines (i.e., rows) corresponding to distinct site visits by users—events in the language of this part;
+• 10,000 lines (i.e., rows) corresponding to distinct site visits by users aka. events;

 • Each row comprises 102 space-delimited columns of integers:
 – Column 1: The arm played by a uniformly-random policy out of 10 arms (news articles);